 - Joshimath– Plenty of options available in Joshimath for a stay that would suffice everyone’s budget.

 - Badrinath– Numerous hole-in-the-wall accommodations and ones run by the charity for pilgrims are also available at Badrinath.
 Expect very basic rooms with/without hot water.
 Natural hot water spring is available adjacent to Badrinath temple (with common but separate bath areas for men and women) in case the hotel doesn’t provide it.

 - Mana – I couldn’t find any hotels for stay, but one can try the option of homestay.
 It is better to drive down to Badrinath which is only 3 km away.

 A trip to Mana Village might seem like an add-on trip to Badrinath or Auli, but it is a must-visit place for both tourists and trekking enthusiasts.
-There are multiple treks at various difficulty levels – Vasudhara Falls Trek, Satopanth Lake Trek, Swargaroghini Trek (gateway to heaven) and numerous glaciers can be seen in this route.
+There are multiple treks at various difficulty levels – Vasudhara Falls Trek, Satopanth Lake Trek, Swargaroghini Trek (gateway to heaven), and numerous glaciers you can see in this route.
 Based on the number of days on hand, one can plan a high altitude Himalayan experience.

 Do you still have any questions or suggestions or need any help in planning your trip to Mana Village or Auli?
-If yes, please feel free to post them either in the comments section of this article below or in “Ask a Travel Question” section of the website.
+If yes, please feel free to post them either in the comments section of this article below.
 You can also take guidance from many travel experts in our DoW Community Forums and discuss your upcoming travel plans for Mana Village and Badrinath 🙂

 If you like the article, please feel free to share it with any of your family or friends who are planning a trip to Mana Village, Auli or Badrinath.
 In the next article of the series, I am going to talk about some more quaint and offbeat places in the Himalayas.